 Also known as stick-built homes, these structures are built on the location and are generally the most expensive among the three.

-Without a doubt, customization is one of the biggest advantages that come with building a home.
-When you’re constructing a home from scratch, it typically means that you can be involved in every step.
-Be it buying the land, choosing a builder, or deciding on the minute interior details- you have everything under your direct watch.
+Without a doubt, customization is one of the biggest advantages of building a home.
+When you’re constructing a house from scratch, it typically means that you can be involved in every step.
+Whether buying the land, choosing a builder, or deciding on the minute interior details- you have everything under your direct watch.